jdgamsterdam/ArangoMovies/README.md

 # Six Degrees of Kevin Bacon

-This is a relatively simple app to show the power and speed of ArangoDB
+This is a relatively simple app to show the power and speed of ArangoDB when accessing more than 200 million records.

 # Requirements